 When to Apply:

 The Small Grants Committee of the New Jersey Highlands Coalition considers grant applications at its late summer meetings each year.
-Applicants who wish to have grant requests considered should ensure that their applications are received in the Coalition’s office before June 24th of that year.
+Applicants who wish to have grant requests considered should ensure that their applications are received in the Coalition’s office before the published June deadline of that year.
+(For 2108, the submission deadline is June 18th.)
 Early submissions are encouraged.
 The Coalition’s Board of Trustees will approve the final award recipients in September and awards will be presented in October at the Coalition’s Annual Meeting.

 Grants meeting at least one of the criteria above may be considered and granted on an emergency basis at any other time during the year.
 Application requirements are the same.
 A strong and persuasive case must be made for a grant being made outside the usual cycle.